nacosvel/nacosvel/composer/README.md

 ## License

-Guzzle is made available under the MIT License (MIT).
+Nacosvel Composer is made available under the MIT License (MIT).
 Please see [License File](LICENSE) for more information.